m-epasta/devSpin/spin-docs/docs/quickstart.md

 # Should output: spin 1.0.0
 ```

-## 2. Create Your First SPN Project
+## 2. Create Your First Project including spin

-SPN can initialize a project for you:
+Spin can initialize a project for you:

 ```bash
 # Create a new directory